Descendants 2

-Descendants 2 is an American musical fantasy television film directed by Kenny Ortega.
+Descendants 2 is an American musical fantasy television film written by Josann McGibbon and Sara Parriott and directed by Kenny Ortega.
 It is a sequel to Descendants (2015), and the second installment in the Descendants franchise.
 The film stars Dove Cameron, Cameron Boyce, Sofia Carson, Booboo Stewart, Mitchell Hope, and China Anne McClain.

 It premiered as a Disney Channel Original Movie on July 21, 2017, and was simulcast on Disney-owned networks ABC, Disney XD, Freeform, Lifetime, and Lifetime Movies.
 It was followed by a third film, Descendants 3, which premiered on August 2, 2019.

 Plot

 Mal struggles with her new celebrity life as the girlfriend of King Ben, putting a spell on her hair making it blonde, and having to maintain an uncomfortable princess-like personality everywhere she goes.
 She confides her issues in her friends Evie, Carlos, and Jay, but they are content with their new lives in Auradon.

 Evie scolds Mal for relying on her mother's spell book to solve her issues.
 Carlos, wishing to ask Jane to the upcoming Cotillion dance, turns to Mal for help.
 She gives him a sweet that will make him speak the truth, but his dog, Dude, eats it, magically speaking the blunt truth in English.

 Ben eventually discovers Mal's reliance on magic, and she comes clean about her insecurities, causing a falling-out.
 Mal returns to the Isle of the Lost, now ruled by her former rival Uma, Ursula's daughter, along with Harry and Gil, the sons of Captain Hook and Gaston.
 Mal visits hairstylist Dizzy Tremaine, Drizella's daughter, who restores her signature purple hair and adds some bangs.
 Harry learns of Mal's return and informs Uma.

 Ben, Evie, Jay, and Carlos learn of Mal's departure so sneak onto the Isle to find her, but Gil recognizes them.
 Ben confronts Mal, who rejects his feelings for both his sake and Auradon's.
 He leaves dejected, only to be captured by Uma.
 Mal and Uma arm wrestle for Ben and Fairy Godmother's wand, which Uma wins.
 Uma then orders Mal and her friends to retrieve the Fairy Godmother's wand in exchange for Ben's safe return.

 Carlos and Jay return to Auradon Prep, where they create a replica of the wand using a 3D printer.
 They are caught by Lonnie, Mulan's daughter, who blackmails them into letting her come, having previously been rejected by Jay's sports team based on her gender.